Reviews. Unfiltered.

 Art Not Fiction

 For some reason, it’s widely accepted that consumers can demand suppliers be “neutral”—usually expressed as “stay out of politics.”
-I outlined my take on this in Art with Bias, but recent conversations make me feel I should be more blunt: I reject that fiction; particularly at a time when official channels continue to suppress, ignore, or outright shut down voices that don’t chant to power.
-Neutrality risks becoming complicity; especially when demanded by those uncomfortable with relaying voices of the oppressed.
+I’ve outlined my view on this in Art with Bias, but recent conversations make me feel I should be more direct: I reject that fiction, especially at a time when official channels continue to suppress, ignore, or shut down voices that don’t align with power.
+Neutrality risks becoming complicity, particularly when it is demanded by those uncomfortable with hearing the voices of the oppressed.
 Art has never been neutral.
 Commerce has never been neutral.
-Media, design, entertainment—all are soaked in ideology, even when pretending otherwise.
-So no, I will not strip the politics out of my reality.
+Media, design, and entertainment are all saturated with ideology, even when they claim otherwise.
+So no, I will not strip the politics from my reality.
 If that makes people uneasy, it should.
-Recently, a few members from my small but growing community told me some people had left my brand because I am being "political".
+Recently, a few members of my small but growing community told me that some people had left my brand because I am “political.”
 I expected it, but I am indifferent.
-In fact, through the lens of human dignity we're all entitled to, I am glad.
-I am glad that my blends are not used to adorn their world—a world where justice is rationed to the powerful and privilege is disguised as entitlement.
-For me, it is not about comfort or convenience.
-It is about whether I am willing to bow to the pressure of profit, or to the expectations of those whose moral compass follows what's comfortable.
-I wonder if they, who profess the “separate politics from business" argument, realize that taking a stance is as much politics as not taking one.
+In fact, through the lens of basic human dignity, I am glad.
+I am glad my blends are not used to adorn their world—a world where justice is rationed to the powerful, and privilege is disguised as entitlement.
+For me, this is not about comfort or convenience.
+It is about whether I am willing to bow to the pressure of profit, or to the expectations of those whose moral compass only functions within what is comfortable.
+I sometimes wonder if those who argue for separating “politics and business” realize that taking a stance is itself political, just as much as refusing to take one.
 Silence is a choice.
 Indifference is a choice.
 I made mine.
-They can make theirs.
-Yes, I’ve had customers leave.
-I’ve had social media accounts banned.
-I was let go from a job for my unwavering stance against war-for-profit and colonization.
-That’s a price.
-And it pales compared to what’s going on.
-The worth is greater: refusing silence and standing with the collective voice that is shifting the narrative on Zionism.
-Palestine was nearly forgotten.
-The struggles that the Nakba generation endured to raise the next one were nearly erased.
-Don’t be fooled into thinking it started in—or because of—October 2023.
-It began more than 75 years ago, and has continued ever since—with more gore, more horror, more entitlement, and more evil.
-It is nothing short of demonic.
+Others can make theirs.
+Yes, I have had customers leave.
+I have had social media accounts banned.
+I was let go from a job for my stance against war-for-profit and colonization.
+That is a price—but it is small compared to what is actually at stake.
+The cost of silence is far greater.
+This is about refusing silence, and standing with a collective voice that is pushing against the erasure of Palestine.
+Palestine was not “nearly forgotten.”
+The struggle did not begin in October 2023.
+It began over 75 years ago and has continued since—with more loss, more violence, more dispossession, and more denial.
+It is not a recent story.
 I am open to discussion.
-We can talk history, theology, logic, and all else.
-But if someone insists on my silence, I have nothing further to say except: “You’re welcome to explore the work of other perfumers."
-For those who celebrate the independence of their state, here are a few questions for you: Do you also celebrate the resistance, which made it a reality?
-Do you teach your young about the sacrifices of the previous generations?
-Would you not write about and speak against the exploitation and colonization of your state?
-I am not asking you or anyone to take a stance for Palestine.
-I am only pointing out that you should not expect me to abandon mine.
-If I have a voice, a platform, and the ability to be vocal.
-Then, God willing, I will.
+We can talk history, theology, logic, and more.
+But if the expectation is my silence, then I have nothing further to say beyond this: you are welcome to explore the work of other perfumers.
+For those who celebrate the independence of their state, I ask only this: do you also acknowledge the resistance that made it possible?
+Do you teach your children about the sacrifices of previous generations?
+Would you not speak against the exploitation or colonization of your own history?
+I am not asking anyone to take a stance for Palestine.
+I am simply stating that I will not abandon mine.
+If I have a voice, a platform, and the ability to speak, then, God willing, I will use it.
 For me, Palestine is worth it.
 EDIT Nov 11 2025.
 I came across this short today, which I felt very much speaks to the same irony: Maher

 Take On Perfumery